 - Funds to pay the filing fee and any sheriff’s fee for serving the warrant.

-The amount required to file and serve may vary, depending upon the court, so ask the court about the cost.
-The fees must be paid in cash, by certified check, or by money order.
+The amount one must pay to file a case and serve process may vary, depending upon the court.
+Ask the clerk of court about the cost.
+These fees must be paid in cash, by certified check, or by money order.

 In addition to the copies you file with the court, you should make two extra copies of the papers you are filing.
-Keep one copy for your own records and a second copy to mail to the defendant.
+Keep one copy for your own records.
+Mail the second copy to the defendant.

-One more step is taken by careful plaintiffs.
+Careful plaintiffs take one more step.
 Send a copy of the civil warrant by first-class mail to the defendant at least ten (10) days before the date when the plaintiff and defendant are to come to court for their first appearance in the dispute.
 Complete a Certificate of Mailing, deliver it to the judge on the court date or file it with the clerk’s office before the date of the trial.
 If you do not take these steps, you cannot get judgment on the trial date if the defendant fails to come to court (which often happens), and the case will have to be continued until the ten-day notice requirement has been met.

 Service of Process